L3yzs/win11themehyprland/README.md

 DO NOT blindly run the script without checking the paths first.

-⚠️⚠️⚠️ PYwal CONFIGURATION ⚠️⚠️⚠️
+⚠️⚠️⚠️ PYwal CONFIGURATION — IMPORTANT ⚠️⚠️⚠️

-The script also uses Pywal for some of the theme and color-related functionality.
+The script uses Pywal for some of the theme and color-related functionality.

 My setup is heavily customized around Pywal, so YOU MAY NEED TO MODIFY THE PYwal PART OF THE SCRIPT FOR YOUR OWN SETUP.

-If you already have your own Pywal configuration, make sure the script matches your setup.
+Make sure the Pywal commands and paths match your own configuration.

-💡 Do not expect the Pywal configuration to work perfectly on every system without modification.
+💡 The Pywal configuration in this project is based on my personal setup and may not work perfectly without modification.

 📦 REQUIREMENTS

-For the script to work properly, you need to have these installed:
+For the script to work properly, you need:

 Pywal
 mpvpaper